 Declaration and Payment of Dividend.
-On March 1, 2013, we declared and paid a dividend in the amount of US\$39 million (approximately Ps.500 million using the exchange rate as of that date of Ps.12.8322 to US\$1.00, as reported by Banco de México).
+On March 1, 2013, we declared and paid a dividend in the amount of US\$39 million (approximately Ps.500 million using the exchange rate as of that date of Ps.12.8322 to US\$1.00, as reported by Banco de México on February 28, 2013), based on our financial statements as approved by our shareholders.
+On the same date, we resolved to pay such dividend beginning on March 1, 2013, out of our available cash flows.

 CEBURES Offering.
-On February 14, 2013 we completed the CEBURES offering, which included Ps.1.3 billion of five-year notes with a variable interest rate equal to the 28-day Mexican Interbank Equilibrium Rate plus 30 basis points, or bps, and Ps.3.9 billion of 10-year notes with a fixed interest rate of 6.30%.
-We applied a portion of the approximately US\$405 million net proceeds of the CEBURES offering to repay approximately US\$356 million in long-term indebtedness we owed to affiliates and we will use the remaining net proceeds to fund our current investment plans and ongoing expansion plans.
-See "Liquidity and Capital Resources-Existing Indebtedness."
+On February 14, 2013 we issued two series of CEBURES in an aggregate principal amount of Ps.5.2 billion (approximately US\$408 million using the exchange rate of Ps.12.7364 to US\$1.00, as reported by Banco de México on February 12, 2013, the date on which we entered into the interest rate swap agreements described below) in a public offering in Mexico.
+The CEBURES Offering included Ps.1.3 billion (approximately US\$102 million) of five-year notes with a variable interest rate equal to the 28-day Mexican Interbank Equilibrium Rate (Tasa de Interés Interbancaria de Equilibrio, "TIIE" by its initials in Spanish) plus 30 basis points, or bps, and Ps.3.9 billion (approximately US\$306 million) of 10-year notes with a fixed interest rate of 6.30%.
+We applied a portion of the net proceeds of the CEBURES offering to repay approximately US\$356 million in long-term indebtedness we owed to affiliates and we will use the remaining net proceeds to fund our current investment plans and ongoing expansion plans.